Sabudana Upma Recipe (Javvarisi Upma)

 - Step 1

 Rinse 1 cup sabudana with water 3-4 times until the water runs clear.
-Gently rub the sabudana while rinsing to get rid of any extra starch.
+Gently rub the sabudana while rinsing to remove any excess starch.
 This is the key step to making non-sticky and fluffy upma.

 Drain the sabudana well.
 Now soak it in 1 cup of water for 5-6 hours or overnight.

 The second tip to make non-sticky upma is to measure the sabudana and water correctly and to soak it for at least 5-6 hours.
-If the water quantity is more, sabudana will become mushy, and if it is less, it will be hard from the inside.
+If the water quantity is more, sabudana will become mushy; if it is less, it will be hard inside.

 To make sure sabudana has been soaked properly, take a pearl between your fingers and smash it.
 If it gets smashed easily, it’s soaked well.
 If there is a hardness in the center, then add 2-3 tablespoons of water and soak again for 30 minutes.